ivmreg/ha-thames-water/README.md

 You probably need a Thames Water Smart meter.
 The water consumption data provided by this integration is delayed by approximately 3 days.
 This is a characteristic of the Thames Water data system and cannot be altered in this integration.

-The integration logs into the thames water website usign your credentials to retieve the browser cookies.
+The integration logs into the thames water website using your credentials to get the browser cookies.

 With these cookies it then calls the https://myaccount.thameswater.co.uk/ajax/waterMeter/getSmartWaterMeterConsumptions API to retrieve the usage.